 - Publishing and implementing roadmaps on the policy changes required to achieve full ESG integration in investment practices across eight countries (Australia, Brazil, Canada, Germany, Japan, South Africa, UK and US).

-- Extending research into investor’s obligations and duties to six Asian markets: China, Hong Kong, India, Malaysia, Singapore and South Korea.
+- Extending research into investor’s obligations and duties to six Asian markets: China, Hong Kong SAR, India, Malaysia, Singapore and South Korea.

-UNEP FI’s work on fiduciary duty is undertaken collaboratively with the Principles for Responsible Investment (PRI), The Generation Foundation, and the UNEP Inquiry into a Sustainable Financial System.
+UNEP FI’s work on fiduciary duty is undertaken collaboratively with the Principles for Responsible Investment (PRI), and The Generation Foundation.

 Project Steering Committee